openlayers/docs/library/controls.rst

 MouseToolbar
 ++++++++++++

-Replaced by the NavToolbar control.
+Replaced by the :ref:`control.navtoolbar` control.